 NB: It is assumed that if you submit your video interview for assessment, that you were fit to create this.
 If unwell on the nominated date for submission a request should be made for an alternative date and this will be accommodated, where possible.

 STAGE 4 - Offers: Applicants who pass the ‘suitability interview’ are ranked by interview score.
-Offers are normally issued in late March.
+Offers are normally issued during April.
 However not all applicants who are deemed suitable for ‘social work training’ will receive an offer at this stage.
 This is due to the government quota for social work places in Northern Ireland.
 You should note that, if you have applied to both Ulster and QUB, it is possible to receive an offer from one institution and not the other.

 Those applicants who do not receive an offer in this first round will be placed on a 'reserve list' in case places become available at a later date.
 You should note that there is no guarantee that additional places will become available.